PratikPatil90/delta-demo/README.md

 # delta-demo
-This is about git and github class
+This is about git and github class.